JoshuaScherer1996/todo_app/README.md

 - Learned more in depth about the usage of keys.
 Added code from this [gitHub repo](https://github.com/academind/flutter-complete-guide-course-resources/tree/main/Code%20Snapshots/07%20Flutter%20Internals/02%20Refactor%20%26%20Extract%20Widgets/lib/keys) to better understand keys.
 - Learned about the way widgets are connected with elements and how the reference can be updated.
 - Learned that states are independent from their widgets and connected to the elements.
 That is why the using the checkableitem without keys breaks the app.
+- Learned that flutter checks the reusability of an item based on matching types.
+If the type od the item and the element is the same than flutter is fine with updating the reference.
+- Keys move with the items.
+Flutter now checks the type and the key and is able to move the keys as well as the states accordingly.
+In short: it moves the elements.